GuidoPenta/GuidoPenta/README.md

 ### This is your daily fortune cookie quote:

-> 🥠 The world may be your oyster, but it doesn't mean you'll get its pearl.
+> 🥠 Fortune not found?
+Abort, Retry, Ignore.

 ### Where you can find me